Fixed-Rate Ending Soon?, Secure your Rate Now

 Eligibility criteria

-Standard eligibility requirements will be broadly similar for second home mortgages as for primary residences, but there can be differences when it comes to things like deposits.
+Standard eligibility requirements will be broadly similar for second home mortgages as for primary residences, but there can be differences in things like deposits.
 You may also be expected to specify your reasoning for wanting a second residential mortgage, so be prepared to answer some additional questions.

 Deposit requirements